Andrianarivelo/sticky-poisson-hmm-python/README.md

 Li T, La Camera G (2025) A sticky Poisson Hidden Markov Model for solving the problem of over-segmentation and rapid state switching in cortical datasets.
 PLOS One 20(7): e0325979. https://doi.org/10.1371/journal.pone.0325979

-The PLOS article page lists the paper as published July 1, 2025 and gives the same citation and DOI.

 ## Tutorial